intelligent-username/Contests/README.md

 ## This repository contains *some* of the sources that I've used to practice DSA and coding problems.
 Feel free to use this as a reference

+The goal is to spend at least 30 minutes every single day practicing.
+No days off.
+No cheats.

 ### Complete/Incomplete Status Marked at the top

 #### *Note: Unmarked = complete